Written by Tenley Haraldson. Reviewed by Sean Busch.

 As a surfactant, cocamidopropyl betaine helps break the surface tension of water and help dirt, oil, and grime rinse away.

 In 2004, this substance was named the “Allergen of the Year” by the American Contact Dermatitis Society.
-While a safe ingredient for many people, low-quality cocamidopropyl betaine is often a skin irritant.
+While a safe ingredient for many people, low-quality cocamidopropyl betaine is a common skin irritant for those with sensitivities.